 La Linea properties are priced in euros.
 Gibraltar properties are priced in pounds.
 For UK-based buyers, this creates two different currency exposures.

-Buying in La Linea with sterling means your entry cost and your ongoing rental income are both in euros.
-If sterling strengthens against the euro, your returns in pound terms look better.
-If it weakens, they look worse.
-Since the Brexit vote in 2016, sterling has generally been weaker against the euro than it was historically, which has made euro-denominated assets in Spain more expensive for UK buyers in absolute terms.
+Buying in La Linea with sterling means your entry cost and ongoing rental income are both in euros.
+If sterling strengthens against the euro, your returns in pound terms improve.
+If it weakens, they deteriorate.
+Since the 2016 Brexit vote, sterling has generally been weaker against the euro than it was historically, making euro-denominated Spanish assets more expensive for UK buyers in absolute terms.

-Gibraltar property is priced in sterling, removing the currency risk for UK buyers but also removing the potential currency upside.
-The Gibraltar pound is pegged to sterling at 1:1.
+Gibraltar property is priced in sterling, with the Gibraltar pound pegged to sterling at 1:1.
+This removes currency risk for UK buyers but also removes any potential currency upside from euro movements.

 Entry Costs: The Practical Difference

-In Spain, buying costs (notary, registration, taxes) add approximately 10% to 13% to the purchase price.
-In Gibraltar, stamp duty and legal fees add around 1% to 3%, which is notably lower.
-Factor this into your comparison calculations.
+In Spain, buying costs add approximately 10-13% to the purchase price.
+This includes the Andalusia resale transfer tax (ITP) at a flat 7% since the 2021 reform, AJD stamp duty on new builds at 1.2%, IVA on new-build residential at 10%, plus notary, land registration, and gestoria fees.
+In Gibraltar, stamp duty and legal fees typically add around 1-3%, which is notably lower.
+Factor this gap into your comparison calculations.

 Lifestyle Difference: What Does Buying in Each Place Feel Like?

 Gibraltar is a small territory with a very specific lifestyle.
 English-speaking, British-influenced, cosmopolitan, with a strong financial services and online gaming sector.
-Property there isn't just an investment, it's a lifestyle and often a tax decision.
-Many Gibraltar buyers are high-net-worth individuals attracted by the territory's low tax regime.
+Property there is often as much a lifestyle and tax decision as a pure investment.
+Many Gibraltar buyers are drawn by the territory's low personal tax regime alongside the property itself.

 La Linea is a real Spanish town.
-It's noisier, messier, more authentic, and enormously more affordable.
+It is noisier, more authentic, and considerably more affordable.
 You get Spanish culture, Spanish food, Spanish pace of life, and a community that has been here for generations.
-It's not a sanitised expat bubble.
-That's either a feature or a bug depending on who you are.
+It is not a sanitised expat enclave.
+That is either a feature or a drawback depending on who you are.

 Who Should Buy in La Linea vs Gibraltar?

-Buy in La Linea if you want yield, have a budget under €300,000, believe the treaty repricing hasn't fully happened yet, and are comfortable with the Spanish legal system and a slower resale market.
+Buy in La Linea if you want yield, have a budget under €300,000, believe the treaty repricing still has distance to run, and are comfortable with the Spanish legal system and a slower resale market.
+Centro, Playa de Poniente, and Alcaidesa are the most liquid La Linea sub-markets.
+Agents covering the area include Inmobiliaria del Estrecho, Inmobiliaria Costa del Sol Mediterránea, and national franchises such as Don Piso and Tecnocasa.
+For listings, Idealista and Indomio carry the most comprehensive La Linea stock.

-Buy in Gibraltar if you have a £500,000 plus budget, prioritise capital preservation and liquidity over yield, want exposure to the sterling property market, or have personal reasons to be in Gibraltar (work, residency, tax).
+Buy in Gibraltar if you have a £500,000-plus budget, prioritise capital preservation and liquidity over yield, want exposure to sterling, or have personal reasons to be in Gibraltar such as work, residency, or tax planning.

 Can foreigners buy property in La Linea?

 Yes.
 EU and non-EU citizens can buy property in Spain without restriction.
-Non-EU buyers need an NIE (Numero de Identidad de Extranjero) which is straightforward to obtain.
+Non-EU buyers need an NIE (Numero de Identidad de Extranjero), which is straightforward to obtain.
+For La Linea buyers, the NIE application is processed at the National Police in Algeciras.
 There are no restrictions on foreign ownership of residential property in Spain.

 Will the July 2026 treaty push La Linea prices significantly higher?